FelixWaweru/elevenlabs-node/README.md

 const ElevenLabs = require("elevenlabs-node");
 const fs = require("fs-extra");

-// Required Parameters
-const textInput = "mozzy is cool";                  // The text you wish to convert to speech

-// Optional Parameters
-const stability = 0.5;                              // The stability for the converted speech const similarityBoost = 0.5;                        // The similarity boost for the converted speech const modelId = "elevenlabs_multilingual_v2";       // The ElevenLabs Model ID const responseType = 'stream';                      // The streaming response type for the converted speech const speakerBoost = true;                          // The speaker boost for the converted speech

 const voice = new ElevenLabs(
     {
         apiKey: "0e2c037kl8561005671b1de345s8765c",  // Your API key from Elevenlabs
         voiceId: "pNInz6obpgDQGcFmaJgB",             // A Voice ID from Elevenlabs }
 );

-voice.textToSpeechStream(textInput, stability, similarityBoost, modelId, responseType, speakerBoost).then((res) => {
+const voiceResponse = voice.textToSpeechStream({
+    // Required Parameters
+    textInput:       "mozzy is cool",                // The text you wish to convert to speech

+    // Optional Parameters
+    stability:       0.5,                            // The stability for the converted speech
+    similarityBoost: 0.5,                            // The similarity boost for the converted speech
+    modelId:         "elevenlabs_multilingual_v2",   // The ElevenLabs Model ID
+    responseType:    "stream",                       // The streaming type (arraybuffer, stream, json)
+    speakerBoost:    true                            // The speaker boost for the converted speech }).then((res) => {
     res.pipe(fs.createWriteStream(fileName));
 });
 ```